As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 – Safety Data Sheet

-Fragrance oil or Perfume oil – These are nothing but a combination of chemicals that smell good.
+‘Fragrance oil or Perfume oil‘ – These are nothing but a combination of chemicals that smell good.
 They are NOT essential oils and do not have any therapeutic or restorative properties.
 Some may contain a small amount of essential oil but the major component will be some synthetic chemical.

-Aromatherapy oil – There’s no such thing as aromatherapy oil.
+‘Aromatherapy oil‘ – There’s no such thing as aromatherapy oil.
 Essential oils are used for aromatherapy but there is no aromatherapy oil.
-Aromatherapy is the science of healing by smell and essential oils are a product that facilitate healing by aromatherapy.
+Aromatherapy is the science of healing by smell and essential oils are a product that facilitates healing by aromatherapy.

-Nature identical oil – The term nature identical oil is intended to distract the reader from the word ‘identical’ and focus instead on the word nature.
-The fact is, nature-identical and natural mean two completely different things.
+‘Nature identical oil’ – The term ‘nature identical’ oil is intended to distract the reader from the word ‘identical’ and focus instead on the word nature.
+The fact is, ‘nature-identical’ and ‘natural’ mean two completely different things.

-If any of the above terms are mentioned anywhere in the description of the oil, strike that brand off your list.
+If any of the above terms are mentioned anywhere on the label or product page of the oil, strike that brand off your list.

 6. Look for Any Mention of Additives

-7. Understand the Meaning of Therapeutic Grade
+7. Understand The Meaning Of Therapeutic Grade

 8. Look for Third Party Testing